colmbaston/advent-of-code/README.md

 A Bash script [`check.sh`](check.sh) is provided to compile and run all puzzle solutions for a given year, checking their output against that year's `answers.txt` file.
 Call the script with the desired year, for example `./check.sh 2015`, `./check.sh all` for all years, or `./check.sh clean` to call `cargo clean` in each year's directory.

+An animation demonstrating a recursive solution to [puzzle 17, 2018](https://adventofcode.com/2018/day/17); water flows over the left side of a container, all the way down the reservoir until it settles, and then over the right side:

 ![2018/puzzle17](animation.gif)